Will current price volatility hamper Canadian Solar Inc. (CSIQ) future potential?

 Canadian Solar Inc. (CSIQ) estimates and forecasts

-Figures show that Canadian Solar Inc. shares have outperformed across the wider relevant industry.
-The company’s shares have gained +106.77% over the past 6 months, with this year growth rate of 18.72%, compared to 16.5% for the industry.
+Figures show that Canadian Solar Inc. shares have underperformed across the wider relevant industry.
+The company’s shares have gained +118.24% over the past 6 months, with this year growth rate of 18.72%, compared to 22% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -105.2% and -51.8% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be +14.1%.

 5 analysts offering their estimates for the company have set an average revenue estimate of $861.93 Million for the current quarter.
 5 have an estimated revenue figure of $1.14 Billion for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $759.88 Million and $919.71 Million respectively for this quarter and the next, and analysts expect sales will grow by 13.4% for the current quarter and 23.6% for the next.